diasks2/amcharts_example/README.md

 9) Download the latest version of the [amCharts JavaScript Charts](http://www.amcharts.com/download) release from their website

-10) From the download, copy the file 'amcharts.js' and paste it in your project file directory in the [app/assets/javascripts](https://github.com/diasks2/amcharts_example/tree/master/app/assets/javascripts) folder.
+10) From the download, copy the file 'amcharts.js' and paste it in the project file directory in the [app/assets/javascripts](https://github.com/diasks2/amcharts_example/tree/master/app/assets/javascripts) folder.

-11) Add a graph to the view of your new static page [mygraph.html.erb](https://github.com/diasks2/amcharts_example/blob/master/app/views/static_pages/mygraph.html.erb)
+11) Add a graph to the view of the new static page [mygraph.html.erb](https://github.com/diasks2/amcharts_example/blob/master/app/views/static_pages/mygraph.html.erb)

     <h1>My amCharts Graph</h1>
     <p>This is my amCharts graph</p>